Texas board withdraws pardon recommendation for George Floyd

 Prosecutors say that officer, Gerald Goines, lied to obtain the search warrant for the raid that killed a husband and wife.
 Goines, who is no longer on the Houston force and faces murder charges, has denied wrongdoing.
 More than 160 drug convictions tied to him over the years have since been dismissed by prosecutors due to concerns about his casework.

-Texas’ parole board — whose members were all appointed by Abbott — unanimously recommended the pardon for Floyd, and the district attorney in Houston also urged the governor to act.

-Abbott, who is up for reelection in 2022 and faces primary challengers from the far right, had for months given no indication whether he would grant the pardon in the months since the parole board put the recommendation on his desk.
+For months, Abbott gave no indication whether he would grant the pardon in the months since the parole board put the recommendation on his desk.
 The prolonged silence raised questions by Mathis and others over whether political calculations were at play in Abbott's decision.
-His office did not respond to those charges.
+His office has not respond to those charges.

 Abbott attended Floyd's memorial service last year in Houston, where he met with the family and floated the idea of a "George Floyd Act" that would take aim at police brutality.
 But when the Texas Legislature convened months later, Abbott was silent over policing reforms pushed by Democrats and made police funding a priority.